-Cardiovascular Physiology
+Cardiovascular Physiology (3 Credits)

 This course offers a study of the anatomy, physiology, and structural relationships of the human heart and vascular system.
 Focus is on cardiac anatomy, electrophysiology, hemodynamics, and innervation of the heart and embryology.
-(3 lecture hours/week)

-Cardiovascular Physiology II (3 Credits)
+CVTT 1324 Cardiovascular Physiology II (3 Credits)

-A continuation of Cardiovascular Physiology with emphasis on cardiovascular pathophysiology including hemodynamic implications of common cardiovascular diseases.
-Topics will include etiology pathology, signs and symptoms, risk factors, and treatment of these diseases.
-(3 lecture hours/week) Prerequisite: CVTT 1304
+A continuation of Cardiovascular Physiology with emphasis on cardiovascular pathophysiology including the hemodynamic implications of common cardiovascular diseases.
+Topics will include etiology, pathology, signs and symptoms, risk factors, and treatment of these diseases.
+(3 lecture hours per week)

+Prerequisite: CVTT 1304